Microsoft Stream video delivery and network overview

 Bandwidth requirements for video playback

 Video playback in Stream is unicast, meaning every viewer is getting their own video stream from the internet.
-Based on the smart encoding and adaptive bitrate streaming used by Stream the bandwidth requirement for video playback isn't a static number.
-Playing a video can consume different amounts of internet bandwidth, depending on an uploaded video's original resolution, bitrate, and content, the user's available bandwidth, and the size of the player.
+Based on the smart encoding and adaptive bitrate streaming used by Stream, the bandwidth requirement for video playback isn't a static number.
+Playing a video can consume different amounts of internet bandwidth, depending on an uploaded video's:

-If you want to do some bandwidth estimations, you need to upload some representative videos of the kinds of content your organization will use with Stream and watch the videos on screen sizes you think will be used by your users.
+If you want to develop some bandwidth estimations, you need to upload some videos that represent the typical content your organization will use with Stream and watch the videos on screen sizes you think will be used by your users.
 You can then do some bandwidth measurements and sampling.
-You could then use these approximations to make some high level calculations and estimates of how much bandwidth will be consumed by the number of users you anticipate watching videos at the same time.
+You could then use these approximations to make some high-level calculations and estimates of how much bandwidth your users will consume based on how many you think will watch videos at the same time.

 Optimizing video delivery within my local network

 Stream leverages the smart encoding and adaptive bitrate streaming to reduce network and internet traffic of video playback.
 However playback is a unicast stream.
 For live events or videos sent out to large portions of your organization, there could be a significant amount of internet bandwidth consumed by viewers.

 For organizations that want to reduce this internet traffic for live events and popular videos, there are two options: